jhudsl/tidyversecourse/docs/05-prediction.md

 In prediction analyses, it is also useful to evaluate if any of the variables are correlated.
 Why should we care about this?

-If we are using a linear regression to model our data then we might run into a problem called multicolinearity which can lead us to misinterpret what is really predictive of our outcome variable.
+If we are using a linear regression to model our data then we might run into a problem called multicollinearity which can lead us to misinterpret what is really predictive of our outcome variable.
 This phenomenon occurs when the predictor variables actually predict one another.

 Another reason we should look out for correlation is that we don't want to include redundant variables.
 This can add unnecessary noise to our algorithm causing a reduction in prediction accuracy and it can cause our algorithm to be unnecessarily slower.
 Finally, it can also make it difficult to interpret what variables are actually predictive.